1.6 C

 • Skansen Open-Air Museum

-Located a short walk from the Vasa Museum, Skansen is the world’s oldest open-air museum.
-It showcases traditional Swedish life and culture through historic buildings, folk dances, and craft demonstrations.
+Just a short stroll from the Vasa Museum, Skansen holds the title of the oldest outdoor museum in the world.
+It showcases traditional Swedish life and culture by featuring historic buildings, hosting folk dances, and conducting craft demonstrations.

 • Nordic Museum (Nordiska museet)